madhups1992/NLP-with-Regular-Expression/README.md

 Reference:

-"http://normanpd.normanok.gov/content/daily-activity"  - from which the website was downloaded.\n
+	"http://normanpd.normanok.gov/content/daily-activity" - from which the website was downloaded.
-"https://docs.python.org" - Used the website for python usage.\n
+	"https://docs.python.org" - Used the website for python usage.
 	Used assignment0's test modules to construct testcases.